 People are drawn to the entrepreneurial lifestyle for a variety of reasons.
 Some dislike having a boss or dealing with office politics.
 Others are tired of the cubicle monotony or feel like they can do it better on their own.
 And most entrepreneurs are driven by a passion for what they do and a desire to carve out their own future.

 Yet too often, that initial passion is dampened by the realities of running the show.
-Working for yourself or starting a business is difficult work.
+Working for yourself or starting a small business is difficult work.
 There’s no guidebook or map to show you the way.
 You might encounter a few bad customers, people who don’t pay their bills, competitors who undercut you, and business partners who don’t treat you fairly.
 With too much work, entrepreneurs can become tense, anxious, and unhappy.

 If you think that happiness is overrated in business, think again.
 Research from the University of California, Riverside found that people who are happy are successful in many areas of life, and this success is partly due to their happiness (not vice versa).
 When you’re in a good mood, you’re more confident, energetic, and better able to work toward new goals.
 In short, a happy entrepreneur is a better entrepreneur.